 The town dates back to medieval times but expanded rapidly as a mill town during the Industrial Revolution.

-Places to stay in and around Rochdale town centre include the Royal Toby and Moss Lodge.
+Places to stay in and around Rochdale town centre include the Broadfield Park Hotel.
 The Norton Grange Hotel is a little further afield and offers extensive facilities including a spa and indoor swimming pool.
 The Birch Hotel is just off the M62 motorway and offers easy access to Rochdale, Manchester, Oldham and Bury.

 Visitors requiring more accommodation options should consider staying Bury or Oldham.
 Both towns are just a short drive from Rochdale.